Salvo-Dippolito/ontological_surveyor/README.md

 Here is instead shown an example of user interaction in the initial state Load Map:
 ![](https://github.com/Salvo-Dippolito/ontological_surveyor/blob/main/images/load_map.gif)

+Side note: in the code and its documentation the verb 'surveil' has often been wrongfully substituted with the verb 'survey'.

 ## Installation and Running Procedure